Pennsylvania Railroad/Cincinnati, Lebanon & Northern - Indiana & Ohio, Blue Ash and Mason Subdivisions

 For many years Lebanon had desired a railroad.
 The town, located on the Warren County highland between the Great and Little Miami Rivers, had stagnated while railroads were built in the surrounding towns.
-One must remember how important railroads were to America's developing industrial economy in the decades after the Civil War, and Lebanon feared it was being left behind.
-Lebanon never made a strong enough case to have the Little Miami Railroad's main line run through town, and they tried unsuccessfully thereafter to get a spur built to connect with it later on.
-Then the town tried to support the futile Cincinnati, Lebanon, and Xenia road, which was to connect with downtown via the Cincinnati & Dayton Short Line Railroad and its Deer Creek Tunnel.
+The Warren County Canal built to Lebanon in 1840 from a connection with the Miami & Erie Canal at Middletown was so little used that it was never repaired after an 1848 flood and then sold off and dismantled in 1854.
+Proper rail service was the only desirable option, and Lebanon feared it was being left behind.
+They had not made a strong enough case for the Little Miami Railroad's main line to run through town, and they tried unsuccessfully thereafter to get a connecting spur built.
+Then the town tried to support the futile Cincinnati, Lebanon, & Xenia Railroad, which was to reach downtown Cincinnati via the Dayton & Cincinnati Short Line Railroad and its Deer Creek Tunnel that was never finished.
 After years of courting and pleading for a connection to a major line, Lebanon merchants and citizens finally decided to take matters into their own hands.
 The decision was made to construct a 3'-0" narrow gauge railroad from Cincinnati, through Lebanon, to Xenia.
 The Miami Valley Narrow Gauge Railway Company was incorporated on November 7, 1874 for this purpose, and the groundbreaking was on September 1, 1876.
-The mid 1870s were the heyday of narrow gauge railroad building in the United States as investment companies were pouring money into any and all ventures they could.
-Narrow gauge railroads were cheaper to construct and operate because of their smaller size, so it was felt they could profitably operate over routes overlooked by larger standard gauge railroads.
+The mid 1870s were the heyday of narrow gauge railroad building in the United States as investment brokers were pouring money into any and all ventures they could.
+Narrow gauge railroads were cheaper to construct and operate because of their smaller size, so it was felt they could profitably operate routes overlooked by larger standard gauge railroads.

 The CL&N operated as a local narrow gauge suburban road for a few more years.
 Profits alternated between modest and non-existent.
-The railroad did prove its usefulness in the Ohio River flood of 1884, being the only Cincinnati railroad to remain in operation during the flood.
+The railroad did prove its usefulness in the Ohio River flood of 1884, being the only Cincinnati railroad to remain in operation during the flood, though its narrow gauge track meant that they could only use their own equipment for relief efforts rather than allowing other companies to operate over their tracks.
 The CL&N would come to be known as the "highland route" for its uninterrupted service during floods.
-In 1896 the Pennsylvania Railroad (PRR) purchased the CL&N in order to secure another entrance into Cincinnati in the event of another flood, as well as preventing competing railroad from purchasing the line and using it to compete with the PRR's Little Miami Division.
+After a few false starts, the track was converted to standard gauge in 1894.
+In 1896 the Pennsylvania Railroad (PRR) purchased the CL&N in order to secure another entrance into Cincinnati in the event of another flood, as well as preventing competing railroads from purchasing the line and diverting business away from the PRR's Little Miami Division.
 In 1902 they also purchased the assets of the Cincinnati Railway Tunnel Company from the Big Four, who had obtained it from the defunct Cincinnati, Jackson & Mackinaw.
 The CJ&M had unsuccessfully attempted to gain control of the CL&N, and they wanted to finish the old deep level Deer Creek Tunnel to secure their own entrance into Cincinnati.

-Shortly before this purchase the CL&N was made standard gauge to appear better to potential buyers.
 After purchase by the PRR, the CL&N remained independent as a separate division.
-The Middletown and Cincinnati (M&C), an independent railroad running from Middletown to the Little Miami Railroad near South Lebanon and Kings Mills was also purchased by the PRR in 1905.
+The Middletown and Cincinnati (M&C), an independent railroad running from Middletown to the Little Miami Railroad near South Lebanon and Kings Mills was also purchased by the PRR in 1905, which crossed the CL&N at Hageman Junction, about halfway between Mason and Lebanon on US-42.
 The DL&C, which by this time had built its own route into downtown Dayton via Oakwood and paralleling the Great Miami River, was purchased by the PRR in 1915.
 These two railroad were merged into the CL&N system, creating one standard gauge railroad connecting Dayton, Lebanon, Cincinnati, and Middletown in southwestern Ohio.
 Thus, the fate of the CL&N would be tied to that of the Pennsy.

 Photographs from Downtown to Lebanon